The good & the not-so-good truth about beets:

 Although many of the benefits are thanks to the heart-healthy nitrates they provide, the other components of beets also contribute to their health effects.
 Here are just a few of the benefits of beets supported by research:

-•Makes cardio exercise easier by decreasing your "ventilatory threshold"
+•Makes cardio exercise easier by decreasing your "ventilatory threshold"2

-•May promote heart health with polyphenol antioxidants and blood flow-regulating nitrates
+•Promote heart health with polyphenol antioxidants and blood flow-regulating nitrates3

-•Faster recovery thanks to improved oxygenation and nutrient delivery
+•Support recovery thanks to improved oxygenation and nutrient delivery4

-•Improved immune power, meaning fewer and shorter cold symptoms
+•Improve immune power, meaning fewer and shorter cold symptoms7

 Beetroot is truly a superfood, but if you want the health benefits seen in research, you have to make sure you're getting the right amounts at the right time.
-Of course, that's most easily accomplished with a supplement, but not all supplements are created equal!
+Of course, that's most easily accomplished with a supplement, but again not all supplements are created equal! supplements are created equal!

 How Beets Work

-Like other nitrate-rich veggies, Beets increase nitrate levels in our saliva, which gets converted into nitrates by gut bacteria.
-Once in your bloodstream and other tissues, those nitrates are converted to nitric oxide, the principal beneficial effect of consuming beets.
+Like other nitrate-rich veggies, beets increase nitrate levels in our saliva, which gets converted into nitrates then into nitrites by oral bacteria.
+Once in your bloodstream and other tissues, those nitrites are converted to nitric oxide, the principal beneficial effect of consuming beets.